 Cue the everyday blender.

-Okay you hard core off-griders, hand crank blenders will work too.
+Okay you hard core off-gridders, hand crank blenders will work too.

 Set the blender to a medium speed and press start.
 Slower speeds will work, it just takes a little more time.
 Any agitation will cause the butter to form eventually.

-After a few minutes, you will see the cream turning frothy.
-That means it’s almost done.
-Blend a little longer until you see the butter floating as a solid on top of the remaining liquids.
+After a few minutes, you will see the cream turning frothy, like watery buttermilk That means it’s almost done.
+Blend a little longer at high speed until you see the butter floating as a solid on top of the remaining liquids.

 Next you’ll need to rinse the butter of all remaining milk.
 I like to use cold water from the fridge for this.
 No, the butter won’t melt when it gets wet.
 Just don’t use hot water.

 Pour cold water into the bowl, and use a spoon or your fingers to squish the butter around.
 The water will get cloudy.
 This is the milk being rinsed from the butter.

 Pour the cloudy water out and add fresh cold water to the butter.
 Squish it around more until the water is cloudy again.
 The point of doing this is to wash out all remaining milk from the butter.
 If any milk is left in the butter, it will spoil pretty much overnight.
 Your butter will taste like the worst soured milk you’ve ever smelled.
 Believe me.
 I know.